mrft/itr8/README.md

     .pipe(itr8.skip(5))
     .pipe(itr8.limit(50))
 );

+// we can create a new 'trans-iterator' or operator by combining some existing operators with a utility function const transIt = itr8.itr8Pipe(
+    itr8.map((x) => x / 2),
+    itr8.filter((x) => x % 3 === 0),
+    itr8.skip(5),
+    itr8.limit(50),
+);

+// need to do something on every element, use forEach (yes it will handle async handlers as well, you can even control the concurrency easily) forEach( async (id) => {
+    const descr = await getElementFromDisk(id);
+    console.log('element = ', descr);
+  },
+)
+(myTransformedIterator)
+// TODO: should be pipeable into forEach like this:
+// myTransformedIterator.pipe(
+//   forEach((element) => {
+//     console.log('element = ', element);
+//   }),
+// );

+// we can use standard JS 'for ... of' to loop over an iterable for (let x of myTransformedIterator2) {
+  console.log(x);
+}

 ```

 ## TODO

-* Finish the forEach, so it can:
-  * just work regardless whether the input iterator is sync or async
-  * can be an asynchronous function, making sure it will wait for the previous one to finish before taking the next (one of my frustrations with array.forEach)
-  * can be given options that allow for (limited or unlimited) parallelism
 * General code cleanup
 * Writing more and better documentation
 * Add more operators
   * debounce
   * throttle
+  * ...
 * Add more 'generators' for typical cases like file input, db paga-per-page processing?
-* Investigate if performance can be improved for async iterators by batching multiple records together in one promise, without exposing this to the user, such that they don't have to change their algorithm (= the chain of operators).
-Although this idea started as having to do with performance, it is actually quite powerful because the user can reuse the same algorithm on one-by-on or page-by-page streams, which keeps the code clean and only about the essence.
-  * Why: async is slower due to going thrpough the event loop multiple times, but if we put multiple items of the source stream together, the number of 'awaits' would drop significantly which should produce a big speedup (especially with long pipes of sync operators that happen to be called on an asyncronous input stream).
-  * I don't feel that supporting somethng weird like a SemiAsyncIterator (that can either produce the next value synchronously or return a promise) would be a good idea.
-  * I am thinking about just adding batch(size) and isBatch() operators (and maybe unBatch or deBatch to output the result as single items, and maybe reBatch for changing the batch size efficiently?) in the pipeline which would do the following: add an extra flag property to the iterator that is being produced such that the rest of the operators will know that the iterable they get as input actually represents single elements, such that the user should not 'think' in terms of the batchesbut in single elements (you don't want to force someone to change their algorithm significantly just for performance optimisations)
-    * batch(size) would take 'size' elements from the input and output batches of that size (+ add the flag so the next operator knows this)
-    * isBatch() would just add the flag, which is kind of like adding a flatten in between (already containing 'arrays' as the value in each next()'s value), but because you keep the elements together should be more efficient
-    * unBatch would effectively again produce an asyc iterator that outputs all the elements separately (if you wnat to use the iterator somewhere else, and not solely this library)
-    * reBatch would be like creating a new batch size (maybe input and output batch sizes differ) but not by using flatten().group() as that would produces an iterator outputting all elements separately in between, and that is not very efficient.
-  * CURRENT IMPLEMENTATION WILL GROW AND SHRINK BATCH SIZE depending on the operation (filter could shrink batches significatnly for example, but batches with only a few elements don't have a very big advantage performance wise).
-Of course you could always 'unBatch |> batch(size)' to force a new batch size, but it could be more efficient if the operatorFactory handles the batch size and keeps it constant throughtout the chain.
+* Further improve batch support: current implementation will grow and shrink batch size depending on the operation (filter could shrink batches significatnly for example, but batches with only a few elements don't have a very big advantage performance wise).
+Of course you could always `unBatch |> batch(size)` to force a new batch size, but it could be more efficient if the operatorFactory handles the batch size and keeps it constant throughtout the chain.
 ## What is a transIterator?

 It is simply a function with an iterator as single argument which will return another iterator.
 So it transforms iterators, which is why I have called it transIterator (~transducers).

+### WHat is the difference between a transIterator and an operator?

+An operator is 'a function that generates a transIterator'.
+So for example filter(...) is an operator, because when called with an argument (the filter function) the result of that will be another function which is the transIterator.

 ## Writing your own operators